limanweb/pg-ext/README.md

 	// Your model implementation
 }
 ```
-or inherite your model from ```Limanweb\PgExt\Models\Model``` to default using extended casting and relationships.
+or inherite your model from ```Limanweb\PgExt\Models\Model``` to use extended casting and relationships by default.

 ### What many-to-many relation trough array-field

-For example, you have two tables posts and tags.
-Every post can have many tags and every tag can be associated with many posts.
+For example, you have two tables: posts and tags.
+Every post can have many tags, and every tag can be associated with many posts.
 You can add a column 'tag_ids' of native PostgreSQL type 'INTEGER[]' (array of integer) into 'posts' table.
-Now, you can use this field to specify ID-s of tagd associated with post.
+Now, you can use this field to specify ID-s of tags associated with post.

 Notes: Don't forget to create GIN-index on 'tag_ids' field.